 Dell XPS 13 review: “My personal laptop has been an XPS-13 for 2 prior purchases.
 They have been sturdy and reliable with great performance.
 I ordered my latest update online and was able to easily order the specifics that I wanted.” – Stephen via Dell website

-If you’re looking for a more affordable lightweight alternative, check out the Acer Swift 14 AI Copilot laptops.
-Though a tad heavier than the Dell XPS, these sleek devices weigh as little as 1.26kg, and come at a lower starting price of $1,499.
+If you’re looking for a more affordable, lightweight alternative, check out the Acer Swift 14 AI Copilot+ laptops.
+Though a tad heavier than the Dell XPS 13, these sleek devices weigh as little as 1.26kg and come at a lower starting price of $1,349.

 The PCs are equipped with the latest Intel Core 9 processor, and promise up to 29 hours of battery life, so you needn’t worry about carrying a charger around all the time.

-The MacBook Air from Apple has been a staple in the arms of many students thanks to its premium all-metal design and easy-to-use operating system since it came out in 2008.
-But it became an even worthier purchase when it updated its processor to the speedy M1 chip last year.
+The MacBook Air from Apple has been a staple and is one of the best laptops for many students in Singapore thanks to its premium all-metal design and easy-to-use operating system since it came out in 2008.
+But it became an even worthier purchase when it updated its processor to the speedy M4 chip earlier this year.

 While it looks exactly the same from the outside, it can now handle more than 10 Google Chrome tabs without scalding your thighs when you’re working on the go.
 Unlike many other laptops, the MacBook Air lacks a fan, making it a completely silent workhorse that won’t earn you stares during your mugging sessions in the library.